 Matchbook Live Streaming

-There is no live streaming facility on the Matchbook website so if this is something which is important to you it might be a good idea to open an account at Coral or William Hill and watch the live sport on there.
+There is no live streaming facility on the Matchbook website so if this is something which is important to you it might be a good idea to open an account at William Hill and watch the live sport on there.

 Please don’t let this put you off from opening an account at Matchbook because in the grand scheme of things, it is not really a big deal.